-- In other words we can plan when the world is:

 - Accessible;

 - Deterministic; and

 - Static

 - Obviously these are unrealistic simplifications. - Here we will consider how to handle one kind of dynamism: - Other agents messing with the world. - (Later lectures will look at other kinds of complication.)

 • Consider a set up where we have two agents moving in the grid world: